Paisa Tours: Guide to Medellin and Colombia

 Those who stay in Santa Marta or Taganga usually do so as a launching pad for tours to two of Colombia's real travel highlights - Park Tayrona, and Ciudad Perdida.

-Santa Marta Hotels
+Santa Marta & Rodadero Hotels

 There's dozens of hotels in Santa Marta, and many are pretty non-descript.
 I'll only list a few of the better, more interesting ones.